Rolf Muuss: America

 Once he had obtained his teaching diploma, Muuss received an offer to undertake a 9-month Teacher Training Program with the Office of Education in Washington, DC.
 Muuss spent part of 1951 and 1952 in Warrensburg, Missouri at Central Missouri State College.

 Continuing his education in America, Muuss attended Columbia University where he studied adolescent and social psychology and mental health.

 After returning to Germany for a brief period, Muuss decided to move to America permanently in 1953.
 He was able to further his education at Western Maryland College in the master's program, from which he graduated in 1954.
 Muuss then attended the University of Illinois, where he majored in Educational Psychology and minored in Clinical Psychology.
 He graduated with his doctorate in 1957.

 Career

 Psychology

-Muuss’ work in psychology was focused on adolescent psychology and development.
+Muuss's work in psychology was focused on adolescent psychology and development.
 He thought that understanding human development was a valuable tool that could provide insight into raising and managing children and adolescents, and education and learning.
 Muuss believed development was influenced by external interacting conditions and factors, and could only be understood when all these contributors were considered.

-Muuss’ work in psychology has been recognised by the American Psychological Society, in which he was elected Fellow.
+Muuss's work in psychology has been recognised by the American Psychological Society, in which he was elected Fellow.
 He has also been acknowledged by the American Psychological Association.